ja51d/ardulog/README.md

 - It shows you *the data*, not *what the data means*.
 - New pilots staring at vibration plots don't know if `25 m/s²` is good or bad.

-This tool fixes both: it's a real desktop app, and the **Auto Review** tab translates raw telemetry into sentences any pilot can act on:
+This tool fixes both: it's a real desktop app, and the **Auto Review** tab translates raw telemetry into sentences any pilot can act on

-> "Battery sagged badly: 8.83V minimum (~2.94V/cell).
-Below 3.3V/cell under load damages LiPo cells."

----

 ## Tech stack